acheype/cantharella/README.md

 In the production environment, the compose configuration file is in the `docker/prod` directory.

-Only this file is needed to start the application, the two containers, `cantharella.db` and `cantharella.web`, are created from the version-tagged image downloaded from the Docker Hub.
+Only this file is needed to start the application, the two containers, `cantharella-db` and `cantharella-web`, are created from the version-tagged image downloaded from the Docker Hub.

 First next to the `docker-compose-prod.yml`, create two config files needed to define your passwords.
 The first one